IainStevenson/docker.multi.service.reverse.proxy/src/network.md

-# Network notes
+# Networking

-The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through their deterministic hostnames.
+The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through their deterministic hostnames rather thatn thier non-dertministic Ip Addresses

-Container-to-container communications:
+# Container-to-container communications:
 * (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```local.myInfo.world``` and application base paths. e,g, https://local.myInfo.world/api
 * (B) are direct if the addresses use the actual sub-domain host name for the service e.b. https://api.local.myInfo.world/api